ralphv/aprs-wtsapp/README.md

 * `Invalid command` You sent a message starting with `#` sign but doesn't match any of the commands known.
 * `Invalid set alias command body` You tried to use the set alias command but the message was not properly formatted.
 * `Invalid remove alias command body` You tried to use the remove alias command but the message was not properly formatted.
 * `No active session found for incoming from` The WhatsApp user replied to WTSAPP Gateway but there was no active conversation.
-Conversations must be initiated by the radio user and converstations remain active for one hour to allow replies.
+Conversations must be initiated by the radio user and conversations remain active for one hour to allow replies.

 ## Availability
-* Currently this is a personal project with a personal small budget set aside.
-I have to pay for each WhatsApp message that goes out.
-If the costs start getting out of budget, I may limit the rates more or might start asking for donations to cover these costs.
+* This is a personal project with a personal small budget set aside.
+I could not secure a WhatsApp business account because it needs a registered company that can be verified by Facebook.
+If the number I am using starts getting a lot of traffic, WhatsApp may ban it.
+* Recipients should add the number as a contact to help against banning this service.

 ## Reliability
+* Radio communication may be affected by weather conditions.
 * APRS is not always within reach, there are areas without coverage.
 The gateway responds with `status` messages on both ends.
 Watch for them.
+* My software may contain bugs and probably does.
+* My software may lose Internet connectivity, or the services to send WhatsApp via API may be down, or the APRS-IS network may be down.
-* Try not to send too many messages, this service is intended to `stay in touch` or `check in` during limited connectivity, it is not intended to create a full day to day conversations.
+* Try not to send too many messages, this service is intended to `stay in touch` or `check in` during limited connectivity, it is not intended to create a full day-to-day conversations.
 Please use it sparingly.
 * Send one message at a time and wait for delivery confirmations, both APRS -> WhatsApp and WhatsApp -> APRS.
+* **DO NOT Rely** on this service for emergency use or as a reliable means of contact when you are out of reach.
+At best, it should be a redundant mean.
+Other means like a satellite phone, Garmin inReach, PLB and the likes are to be used if you are far from civilization.

 ## Responsibility and privacy
 * When you use this service as a Licensed Ham, you are 100% responsible for abiding by the FCC Rules or the equivalent Rules of your country.
-You are 100% responsible for the contents of your messages and the their destination.
+You are 100% responsible for the contents of your messages and their destination.
 * When using APRS and radio, you have zero privacy when it comes to your messages and their contents.
-Furthermore some websites keep a history or database of all the APRS messages sent worldwide.
+Furthermore, some websites keep a history or database of all the APRS messages sent worldwide.
 * Since this is a radio amateur service, you can not use this service for any commercial or business related purposes.
 This should only be used for non-profit and purely for personal usage, as is the case with everything Amateur Radio related.

 ## Disclaimer